mamunrushdi/Concurrent-Programming-in-Java/README.md

 # Concurrent-Programming-in-Java

+## This is second course in [Parallel, Concurrent, and Distributed Programming in
+Java Specialization by Rice University in Coursera](https://www.coursera.org/specializations/pcdp)

 An introductory course of  Concurrent Programming in Java by Rice university in Coursera

 Where I've learnt the follwing skills: